tshirtman/Buildozer-docker/README.md

 Installing
 ----------

+For buildozer to be able to install to your phone from docker, you need a few additional flags

+    sudo docker run --priviledged \
+      -v $PWD:/buildozer/ \
+      -v /dev/bus/usb:/dev/bus/usb \
+      -v /etc/udev/rules.d/:/etc/udev/rules.d/ \
+      tshirtman/buildozer buildozer android debug deploy run logcat

+This command will build, install, run and display logcat for easier debugging

-Sadly the docker doesn't see the android device for me, so you'll need another way to deploy
+If you can't make it work, you'll need another way to deploy

 - adb